monterail/monteway-flutter/README.md

 ## 📈 Sentry

 After creating Sentry project just pass the DSN to `--dart-define=SENTRY_DSN=value` in `.vscode/launch.json` or when running a `flutter run/build` commands.

+## 📆 Changelog

+Each app version should have brief notes for introduced changes in `CHANGELOG.md`.